-Distributions from the Fund's investment company taxable income will be taxable as ordinary income, and generally cannot be offset by capital losses.
-For corporate shareholders, distributions designated as derived from the Fund's dividend income that would be eligible for the dividends received deduction if the Fund were not a regulated investment company will be eligible, subject to certain holding period and debt-financing restrictions, for the 70% dividends received deduction.
-(However, the entire dividend, including the deducted amount, is includable in determining a corporate shareholder's alternative minimum taxable income.)
-So long as the Fund qualifies as a regulated investment company and satisfies the 90% distribution requirement, capital gain dividends if properly designated as such in a written notice to shareholders mailed not later than 60 days after the Fund's taxable year closes, will be taxed to shareholders as capital gain which, as to non-corporate shareholders, will be taxable at a maximum marginal Federal income tax rate of 20%, regardless of how long the shareholder has held his or her Fund shares.
-Distributions, if any, that are in excess of the Fund's current and accumulated earnings and profits, as computed for Federal income tax purposes, will first reduce a shareholder's tax basis in his or her shares and, after such basis is reduced to zero, will constitute capital gains to a shareholder who holds his or her shares as capital assets.
+Distributions from the Fund s investment company taxable income will be taxable as ordinary income, and generally cannot be offset by capital losses.
+For non-corporate shareholders, certain of the Fund s ordinary income distributions received (or deemed received) in taxable years through and including 2010 may qualify for the 15% Federal income tax rate applicable to qualified dividend income.
+For corporate shareholders, certain of the Fund s ordinary income distributions may qualify for the dividends received deduction.
+(However, the entire dividend, including the deducted amount, is includable in determining a corporate shareholder s alternative minimum taxable income.)
+So long as the Fund qualifies as a regulated investment company and satisfies the 90% distribution requirement, capital gain dividends if properly designated as such in a written notice to shareholders mailed not later than 60 days after the Fund s taxable year closes, will be taxed to shareholders as capital gain which, as to non-corporate shareholders, will be taxable at a maximum marginal Federal income tax rate of 15%, regardless of how long the shareholder has held his or her Fund shares.
+Distributions, if any, that are in excess of the Fund s current and accumulated earnings and profits, as computed for Federal income tax purposes, will first reduce a shareholder s tax basis in his or her shares and, after such basis is reduced to zero, will constitute capital gains to a shareholder who holds his or her shares as capital assets.

 All distributions, whether received in shares or in cash, as well as sales and exchanges of Fund shares, must be reported by each shareholder who is required to file a U.S. Federal income tax return.
 For Federal income tax purposes, dividends declared by the Fund in October, November or December and paid during January of the following year are treated as if they were paid by the Fund and received by such shareholders on December 31 of the year declared.
-In addition, certain other distributions made after the close of a taxable year may be "spilled back" and treated as paid by the Fund (other than for purposes of avoiding the 4% excise tax) during such year.
+In addition, certain other distributions made after the close of a taxable year may be spilled back and treated as paid by the Fund (other than for purposes of avoiding the 4% excise tax) during such year.
 Such dividends would be taxable to the shareholders in the taxable year in which the distribution was actually made by the Fund.